 PHOTOS COURTESY OF GARETH: Mark Kyle Cooper, Myself, Andy, Gareth & Mario.
 Mark & Gareth.
 Andy & Gareth.

 On getting home towards 9pm I sorted out my photos and videos to post online.
 You can view just my photos on my FLICKR site.
-The unformatted videos (with original, but poor quality, audio) can be viewed on my YOUTUBE channel.
-Alternatively, you can watch a formatted version of both the videos and photos put to music also on my YOUTUBE channel.
-You can view my photos from other Prides on my FLICKR site.
+The unformatted videos (with original, but poor quality, audio) can be viewed on my YOUTUBE channel (also at top of this post).
+Alternatively, you can watch a formatted version of both the videos and photos put to music also on my YOUTUBE channel (below) You can view my photos from other Prides on my FLICKR site.

 Two group photos: (left) l-r: Myself, Paula, Andy, Mario, Gareth, Penny, Cheryl, Tony, Clair, Katherine.